Using Impala with the Azure Data Lake Store (ADLS)

 to put some partitions on HDFS and others on ADLS, typically depending on the age of the data.

 Starting in Impala 3.1, Impala supports ADLS Gen2 filesystem, Azure Blob File System (ABFS).

 These procedures presume that you have already set up an Azure account, configured an ADLS store, and configured your Hadoop cluster with appropriate credentials to be able to access ADLS.
 See the following resources for information:

 How Impala SQL Statements Work with ADLS

-The CREATE TABLE Statement or ALTER TABLE Statement statements can specify that a table resides on the ADLS filesystem by using one of the following ADLS prefixes in the
+- The CREATE TABLE Statement or ALTER TABLE Statement statements can specify that a table resides on the ADLS filesystem by using one of the following ADLS prefixes in the

 ALTER TABLEcan also set the